 Elementary Report Card

-This year our elementary schools are ushering in a new report card that aligns itself with the Common Core State Standards.
-The most notable changes in the standards include:
+This year our elementary schools are ushering in an improved report card format that continues to align itself with the Michigan Academic and Common Core State Standards as well as our BHS Portrait of a Learner.
+The most notable changes include: